60noy/fast-command-open-program-creator/README.md

 for every program I download on Linux.
 This script creates a copy of the program in ~/bin and script in ~/bin which executes the program in the directory.

-### IMPORTANT: You should include the target directory in PATH.
+### IMPORTANT: You should include ~/bin in PATH.
 Without doing so - the script wouldn't work.

 ## What does this program do?
 * Creates a copy of the program's folder in ~/bin named *script_name*_dir - the script_name is dynamic